 - The cuisine in Goa is not just limited to the Goan variety.
-In many places, you may find International cuisine such as Continental, Chinese, Thai, Mexican, Tibetan and even Portugese dishes on the menu.
+In many places, you may find International cuisines such as Continental, Chinese, Thai, Mexican, Tibetan, and even Portuguese dishes on the menu.

 - Fresh seafood items are some of the tastiest food dishes you would like to enjoy.

 - Drink only bottled water and, always check to confirm that the seal has not been broken.

 6. No Nudity

 Being a conservative nation, nudity in any form is not acceptable in India.
 Nudity on beaches and public places is forbidden and punishable under law.
 Also, public displays of affection in public places should be avoided.